How to join Indian Air Force 2025 - Know the best ways to join IAF here

 Indian Air Force NCC Entry

-It is a special entry provision provided to candidates for joining the IAF.
+It is a special entry provided to candidates to join the IAF.
 Candidates with a NCC Grade C certificate and 60% marks in graduation are eligible for NCC entry.
 Candidates fulfilling the NCC entry eligibility criteria will be called for the SSB interview directly.
-Candidates can check the NCC IAF entry eligibility criteria in the table below.
+Check the NCC IAF entry eligibility criteria in the table below.

 IAF NCC entry eligibility criteria